 C.J.
 Stroud Scouting Report

 To identify a first-round worthy QB, you start with the talent.
 Stroud no doubt has that.
 He passes the eye test with a sturdy 6’3″, 218-pound frame.
 With that frame, he flashes a crisp, tight release.
 He’s fast and efficient with his throwing motion, and generates great velocity with ease to all levels of the field.

 Stroud has excellent arm strength, and with it, he pushes the ball outside the numbers and puts passes where only his receivers can get it.
 He can effortlessly fit the ball into tight windows and push passes up the seam against tight coverage.
 His velocity generation isn’t necessarily explosive, but he generates the necessary push to fit passes past coverage with ease.

 As a thrower, one of Stroud’s best traits is his accuracy.
 The Ohio State QB throws within the receiver’s wheelhouse with uncommon consistency, and his passes are rarely uncatchable.
 Going further, Stroud consistently places the ball well for yards after the catch in the short range.
 He also helps lead receivers away from contact on comebacks and routes over the middle of the field.
 Moreover, Stroud can place boundary passes to the back shoulder and has the velocity to push those throws past tight coverage.

 As accurate as Stroud is, his overall processing and mental work might be even more impressive.
 Stroud is an extremely smart passer, who’s shown he can quickly go through progressions and process leverage with stellar processing speed and field vision.
-He’s able to quickly identify coverages, make pre-snap checks, and pinpoint mismatches to exploit based on coverages.
+He’s able to quickly diagnose coverages, make pre-snap checks, and pinpoint mismatches to exploit based on coverages.

 Manipulation and Mechanics